fivetran/dbt_shopify_holistic_reporting/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Shopify Holistic Reporting

-This package builds off of the [Shopify](https://github.com/fivetran/dbt_shopify) dbt package to weave together your Shopify e-commerce data with insights from marketing connectors.
-Currently, this package only supports combining Shopify with email and SMS marketing data from [Klaviyo](https://github.com/fivetran/dbt_klaviyo).
+This package builds off of the [Shopify dbt package](https://github.com/fivetran/dbt_shopify) to weave together your Shopify e-commerce data with insights from marketing connectors.
+Currently, this package only supports combining Shopify with email and SMS marketing data from Fivetran's [Klaviyo dbt package](https://github.com/fivetran/dbt_klaviyo).

 This dbt package enables you to:
 - Tie e-commerce revenue to your email and SMS marketing via last-touch attribution.